Taxonomy: How We Name Things

 The words "Phylogenetic Tree of Life" is basically referring to the common ancestry in organisms, narrowing them down according to what they have in common.

 You can see that in the group Animalia, there are a lot of different animals.
 If you want to focus on the ancestry or taxonomy of the grizzly bear, the group narrows down more and more until you reach it.
-The genus and species names what identifies the grizzly bear no matter what language you speak.
+The scientific name of the grizzly bear includes the genus and species name.
+The names are always written in latin.
+The scientific community uses this system for every organism on earth so you can identify a specific one no matter what language you speak.

 An organism keeps the original scientific name given to them by whoever named them first.
 No two organisms can ever have the same scientific name and if they do, the new one has to change.

 How you categorize something can make a taxonomic chart can make a huge difference.
 If you create a chart that shows all green things, it will look very different than if you show only plants.
 Scientists focus on accuracy and precision using DNA similarities in organisms to create the taxonomic chart.
 Things can look alike, but still be very different genetically.